-The initial login to IXON Cloud uses Basic Authentication.
+Authentication The initial login to IXON Cloud uses Basic Authentication.
 After successful login, users receive a Bearer token valid for their session duration.
-We mandate passwords be deemed 'unguessable' (no. guesses > 108) by our strength estimator.
+Password strength We mandate passwords be deemed 'unguessable' (no. guesses > 108) by our strength estimator.
 We don't enforce complexity requirements for passwords.
 This system also blocks commonly used passwords.
-Repeated failed login attempts (>10 tries) result in a temporary block.
+Brute force protection Repeated failed login attempts (>10 tries) result in a temporary block.
 This time increases with subsequent failed attempts, up to a maximum of 1 hour.
-Time-based one-time passwords (TOTPs) can be employed as an additional authentication factor.
+Multi-factor authentication Time-based one-time passwords (TOTPs) can be employed as an additional authentication factor.
 They can be activated for individual users or mandated for all users within your IXON Cloud environment.